alenjiji/TransferFiles_PC_server/README.md

 3. On your Android device:
    - Connect to the same Wi-Fi network as the PC
    - Open the displayed URL (e.g., http://192.168.1.100:5000) in your browser
-   - Or use the companion Android app (if available)
 4. Browse and download shared files

 ## Development Setup